guertinlab/Nascent_RNA_Methods/README.md

 gzip ${name}_PE2.fastq
 ```

-## shell script loop to string everything together and process all files in series
+## Process all files in series

+Although it is a useful exercise to run through the code chunks above individually and look at each output, an be easily adapted to perform all processing in parallel using a job scheduler and submission of a batch script for each set of input files.

 ```
 #initialize variables